 In cats, allergies are a less common cause of sneezing than in humans.
 If sneezing is related to allergies, sometimes itchy skin is also present.

 Other potential causes of sneezing.
 A variety of other factors may contribute to sneezing in cats.
-For example, it's common for cats to experience sneezing within four to seven days of receiving an intranasal vaccine.
+For example, it’s common for cats to experience sneezing within four to seven days of receiving an intranasal vaccine.
 This sneezing lasts for no more than several days.
 Cats may also sneeze to try to dislodge a blockage in their nasal passages.
-An infection or inflammation of a tooth root may cause drainage into the sinuses; this may also cause sneezing.
+An infection or inflammation of a tooth root may cause drainage into the sinuses and may also cause sneezing.
 In very rare cases, sneezing in cats can be a sign of cancer.